hildar/RecSys-Retail/README.md

 ## About

-Created two-layer hybrid recommender system for retail data and got **doubling growth** relatively baseline.
+Created two-layer hybrid recommender system for retail data and got **doubling growth** from 2-nd layer model relatively baseline.
 Evaluated by custom *precision* metric.

 **Stack:**